Gambler's Gold: Plot

-Two men, good friends, love the same woman.
-One of the men is successful – a squatter.
-He marries the woman and they have a daughter.
-Then the squatter accidentally kills his wife by a blow meant for his friend.
-Over the years the old squatter is tormented by remorse; the friend falls in love with the squatter's daughter, although she is in love with one of her father's shearers.
+Two men, who are good friends, fall in love with the same woman.
+One of the men is successful and works as a squatter.
+He eventually marries the woman, and they have a daughter together.
+Tragically, the squatter accidentally kills his wife while attempting to strike his friend.
+As the years pass, the squatter is tormented by remorse, while the friend develops feelings for the squatter's daughter, who, in turn, is in love with one of her father's shearers.

 Reception

 A contemporary critic called the book a "wild and woolly farrago of delinquencies and stupidities.
 To'outline the "plot" is practically impossible.
 The story drifts from one absurdity to another.
 There seems to be no possibility of rational connection between the events: there is certainly no emotional sentiment, no principle, no characterisation, no redeeming feature whatever in the crude production."

 Nonetheless film rights were sold early.

 Production

 The film was made by the short lived Australian Film Syndicate in North Sydney.

 A sequence involved the Sydney Cup race.
 The AJC would not allow scenes to be shot at Randwick so the producer used Victoria Park.
 According to Wright:

-It was decided to shoot tho Cup scene first.
+It was decided to shoot the Cup scene first.
 A grey — Fitz Merv, I think— won the handicap which was to represent the race for the Sydney Cup, after making a brilliant run in the straight from the rear of the field.
 This was a tiny stroke of luck for the producer who thereupon secured a grey horse to be used right through the picture, and when he was seen winning the Cup in the final scene the fans went crazy with delight.

 The cinematographer, George Wilkins, later became a noted polar explorer under the name "Hubert".
 He had become cinematographer for the Australian Film Syndicate after Lacey Percival left the company to join the Australian Photo-Play Company.